cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 ### `annotations`

 Annotations, if present, must be a JSON object.
-The keys and values, which must all be strings, correspond to the Cedar annotation keys and values on the policy.
+The keys must be strings and the values may be strings or the JSON value `null`.
+A `null` value corresponds to an annotation without a value (e.g., `@shadow_mode`) and is equivalent to the value `""`.

 ### JsonExpr objects {#JsonExpr-objects}